Sobak/scrawler/docs/blocks/resultwriter.md

 > **Note:** This is a file result writer.
 You might want to read the
 > general [section about them](#meta-file-result-writers).

-This result writer does not define any additional configuration options aside from ones specific to all file result writers.
+Aside from options specific to all file result writers the JSON result writer can accept `options` confiuration key which will be passed as options to the `json_encode()` PHP function.
+The default value is `JSON_PRETTY_PRINT | JSON_UNESCAPED_UNICODE`.

 ## TemplateFileResultWriter
 The most generic out of all file result writers.
 Does not have any particular